Lubricants and Solvents

 - Use a Funnel to Transfer Solvents.
 When filling smaller

-lubricants.
-Use an open-mouthed storage container, such as a one-litre,
+Use an open-mouthed storage container, such as a one-litre, glass

-glass mayonnaise jar, to hold the funnel after usage so as to contain drips.
+mayonnaise jar, to hold the funnels after usage so as to contain drips.

-Allow the funnel to dry fully between usages so cross-contamination does
+Allow funnels to dry fully between usages so cross-contamination does not

 - Back Light Translucent Containers When Filling.
 Shine a